 Anxiety doesn’t have to be triggered by an event, but it certainly can motion some adjustment that you need to make in your life.
 My anxiety says that I am doing too much, once again.
 Over the summer I forgot about my fragile chemistry and attempted to work full time and take care of the kids full time until, in August, I was going on fumes.
 What adjustments do I need to make?
 Bite off less professionally and invest more energy into finding good help for the kids and housework.
 Because I can’t do it all.

-What about you?
 What techniques do you use when you feel anxious?